 Shared Virtual Memory (SVM)

-SVM is a feature in the OpenCL™ 2.0 standard and later, which provides a coherent and consistent shared memory space between the host and the device.
+SVM is a feature in the OpenCL platform 2.0 standard and later, which provides a coherent and consistent shared memory space between the host and the device.
 In addition to guaranteeing the same address for shared memory between host and device, SVM provides coherency and atomic operations, allowing safe simultaneous access for SVM allocations.

 Related Tools and Libraries

 A toolkit for developing and deploying computer vision solutions on platforms from Intel, including smart cameras, robotics, office automation, and more.
-This SDK supports heterogeneous execution across CPU and SoC accelerators and includes tools that unleash inference performance on deep learning deployment.
+This SDK supports heterogeneous execution across processors and SoC accelerators and includes tools that unleash inference performance on deep learning deployment.